How Much Does it Cost to Boil a Kettle?

 Discover energy-efficient kettles today

-When you buy direct from Morphy Richards, you’ll benefit from a three-year warranty (with an extra year of warranty for free when you register your kettle with us).
+When you buy direct from Morphy Richards, you’ll benefit from a three-year warranty (including an extra year for free when you register your kettle with us).
+We also offer free delivery as part of our shipping policy and flexible payment options that let you spread the cost of your new kitchen kettle to suit you.

 How to Keep Your Home Warm & Energy Efficient | Portable Air Conditioners: The Morphy Richards Buying Guide | Buying a Toaster: Your Complete Guide